Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 locking works when using `peekLock` mode - when a message (or session) is locked your receiver has exclusive access to it.

-In order to open and lock a session, use an instance of `ServiceBusClient` to create a [SessionReceiver][sessionreceiver] using [createSessionReceiver][sbclient_createsessionreceiver].
+In order to open and lock a session, use an instance of `ServiceBusClient` to create a [SessionReceiver][sessionreceiver].

 There are two ways of choosing which session to open: